Ezy-DerpyFurry/Portfolio/README.md

 Haiwos!

-I'm a guy who's interested in \n
+I'm a guy who's interested in

 ・ Furries/Furry Art

 ・ Coding/Programming

 ・ AI Development

 ・ Game development.

 ・ 3D modeling

 ・ Japanese

 ・ Ukulele/Guitar

 ・ And drawing myself

 I'm not particularly good in anything, but I will try my best to make good work, thank you for your time have a wonderful day!